Male Perineum Massage: The Underrated Pleasure PointLast updated May 15, 2019

 Nonetheless, if anal play and internal massages are not your cup of tea but you still want to hit your g-spot (or should we say p-spot), a perineal massage is the way to go.

 We spoke to a few volunteers about perineal stimulation – what they like, and how – and we found that this often neglected part of the body could give way more pleasure than you may previously have thought.

-As with any stimulation, everyone’s experience and preference is going to be different.
+As with any stimulation, everyone’s experiences and preferences are going to be different.
 But one of the things that most of our interviewees agreed on was that firm pressure is the way to go.

-Place a couple of fingertips on the perineum, and rub or stroke firmly through the skin.
+Place a couple of fingertips on the perineum, and rub in a circular motion or stroke firmly through the skin.

 One of our anonymous contributors explained it like this: